Cancer Patient Stories

 Breast Cancer Team Combines Quality of Life With Quality Treatment

 At age 20, Eloise Orr was diagnosed with breast cancer, the same disease that her mother died from at age 35.
 Over several years, Orr battled recurrent breast cancer and brain tumors, but was determined to not let cancer prevent her from achieving her dreams.
-"We tailored an entire regimen around her plans so this [treatment] wouldn't be an obstacle in her life fulfillment," said David Song, MD.

 Former High School Principal Finds Correct Treatment for Metastatic Breast Cancer